 It proves the device can handle spills, cleaning, and daily messes without failing.

-They need FDA or CE approval and must meet ISO 13485 and IEC 60601-1 standards.
+They require FDA or CE authorization and must satisfy ISO 13485 and IEC 60601-1 standards.

 Conclusion & Next Steps